max0x7ba/atomic_queue/README.md

 sudo hugeadm --pool-pages-min 1GB:1 --pool-pages-max 1GB:1
 sudo hugeadm --pool-pages-min 2MB:16 --pool-pages-max 2MB:16
 ```
+Alternatively, you may like to enable [transparent hugepages][15] in your system and use a hugepage-aware allocator, such as [tcmalloc][14].

 ### Real-time thread throttling
 By default, Linux scheduler throttles real-time threads from consuming 100% of CPU and that is detrimental to benchmarking.
 Full details can be found in [Real-Time group scheduling][2].
 To disable real-time thread throttling do: